timmi89/toDoList/README.md

 # addressBook

-##### Epicodus Section:  JavaScript OO - Address Book
+##### Epicodus Section:  JavaScript OO - To Do List

 #### By Jon and Timmi

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple Address Book app.
+This application is a demonstration of constructors and prototypes using JavaScript to create a simple To Do List app.

 ## Setup